OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ## Why is Farmer needed?

-Rather than repeating whats already there, I’d encourage you to read the [About](https://compositionalit.github.io/farmer/about/) section of the Farmer documentation for more details on the motivations on creating a DSL for ARM templates.
+Rather than repeating whats already there, I’d encourage you to read the [About](https://compositionalit.github.io/farmer/about/) section of the Farmer documentation for more details about the motivations to create a DSL for ARM templates.

 For me, the highlights are:

- - It provides a set of types that you can use to create Azure resources with, eliminating the chances of creating an invalid template as they are strongly-typed.
+- It provides a set of types that you can use to create Azure resources, and it eliminates the chances of creating an invalid template as they are strongly-typed.
- - It can generate simple ARM templates in a very concise manner, and optionally deploy them.
+- It can generate simple ARM templates in a very concise manner and optionally, deploy them.

 ## Create the Farmer Template